Skip to main content

 Those who think porn is a harmless and natural expression of sexuality can often stereotype those who think differently as radical, “crazy” people.
 That’s not who we are.
 We’re here to shine a light on the harmful effects of porn outside of any religious reasoning, political opinions, or anything else that is commonly associated with conversations about porn.

-This is about science and research, and real experiences from people all over the world—and that’s it.
+This is about science, research, and real experiences from people all over the world—and that’s it.

-The bottom line is, no matter what porn defenders try and tell society, this content isn’t natural, it isn’t healthy, and it most definitely is not helpful for consumers or loving relationships.
+The bottom line is clear.
+No matter what porn defenders try to tell society, this content isn’t natural.
+It isn’t healthy, and it certainly isn’t helpful for consumers or loving relationships.
 Just look at the facts.

 Citations